- HEALTH & BEAUTY

 The largest free running club in the capital, London City Runners welcomes everyone from newbies to seasoned marathon runners.
 Come rain or shine, runners meet on Tuesday and Thursday evenings and Saturday mornings at London’s Druid Street, before setting off on a non-competitive group run.
 You can either run 5k, 6k or 10k depending on which bridge you cross over the Thames, and there are three different speed groups for each session.
-For an extra incentive, Sunday runs are followed by roast at somewhere nearby.
+For an extra incentive, Sunday runs are followed by a hearty roast somewhere nearby.

 Featured image: Tirachard Kumtanom, Pexels